Swiss commodity traders at the forefront of best practices

 While Switzerland remains an attractive location, the hub is under constant pressure given the attractiveness of Singapore, Dubai and London.
 Ensuring good framework conditions is therefore key.
 In this context, the real challenge will be to diffuse Swiss best practices worldwide and support a level-playing field.
 An isolated action of Switzerland will not help to meet the objectives of improving the integrity of global supply chains.However, tomorrow’s challenges will be completely different due to the emergence of new technologies and digitalisation.
 We believe some of the highly complex issues such as traceability or transparency that we confront today will be addressed more easily in the near future.
 Ensuring good framework conditions that allow one to be at the forefront of innovation will therefore be critical for Swiss commodity trading in the coming years.

-The views expressed in this article are solely those of the author, and do not necessarily reflect the views of swissinfo.ch.end of infobox
+The views expressed in this article are solely those of the author, and do not necessarily reflect the views of swissinfo.ch.